TIP SHEET

 Track Incremental Use Amounts

-OK, you have a handle on where your employees are and what leave laws apply.
+Alright, so you have a handle on where your employees are and what paid leave laws apply to whom.
 Now come the details.
-One of the more challenging aspects of applying paid leave laws is knowing the incremental use amounts, the number of consecutive hours an employee may take under a statute.
-It’s different everywhere.
-Some allow two-hour increments.
-Others four.
+One of the more challenging parts of applying paid leave laws across jurisdictions is knowing the incremental use amounts—essentially the number of consecutive hours an employee may take under a specific law.
+These are different everywhere.
+Some laws allow two-hour increments.
+Others allow four.
 Some even allow one hour of leave to be used.
+Staying on top of it all is crucial, especially for companies with a lot of remote and hybrid workers.

 paid leave for remote workers question mark icon govdocs